 Primitive Baptist Hymn Book by D. H. Goble.
 Originally published in 1887 by D. H. Goble and Elder R. W. Thompson of Greenfield, Indiana, the fourth edition was enlarged from 256 pages (245 hymns) to 320 pages (321 hymns) in 1892.
 The original 1892 edition has been recently republished by The Primitive Baptist Library.
 Hard cover binding with gold lettering on the front and spine.
 The price is $8.00 per book including postage.
 Quantity orders are less expensive per book; consult the Web page for prices.
 Send orders to The Primitive Baptist Library, 416 Main Street, Carthage, IL 62321, phone 217-357-3723.

-A large print edition for visually impaired readers has been published by Jeffrey Weaver.
-The book costs $9.71 plus shipping, and the complete text is available as a PDF file for free download and review.
+A large print edition for visually impaired readers was published by Jeffrey Weaver and was available as a downloadable PDF.
 According to the preface, this edition contains some corrections to Goble's original edition, correcting some hymn attributions and restoring some to their original versions.
 At present, the book is available as a Nook book (eBook) from Barnes and Noble.

 Hymns and Spiritual Songs, by Isaac Watts, edited by Selma L. Bishop.
 This edition contains many of the texts by Watts found in early American hymns and fuging tunes.
 The hardcover edition is published by Faith Press and is available for $5.00 postpaid from the Director of University Libraries, Hardin-Simmons University, Abilene, TX 79601.

 Cluster of Spiritual Songs by Jesse Mercer.
 Mercer's Cluster is the source of many early American hymn texts.
 The last edition (1835) contained 691 hymns and poems.
 A reprint is now published by Nabu Press and sold on Amazon (ISBN 1172013462)., A 1983 reference work about the Cluster by Ray Brewster entitled The Cluster of Jesse Mercer includes the full text of almost 300 of those hymns, and a first line index of 708 hymns including 17 that were deleted from the 1810 edition.
 This edition is available for $13.50 plus $1.50 postage from Renaissance Press, P.O.
 Box 7063, Macon, GA 31209, phone 478-477-8697.
 (Check price before ordering.)